-- Select what type of report you want - Using the Report Type Selector (#9 in image) select whether the report will be a chart, table (spreadsheet type list of data), or Crosstab (pivot table).
-If Chart is selected then you can further define what type of chart such as line, bar, pie, scatter plot, etc by clicking the Chart Type selector (#5 in image).
+2) Select what type of report you want - Using the Report Type Selector (#9 in image), select whether the report will be a chart, table (spreadsheet type list of data), or Crosstab (pivot table).
+If 'Chart' is selected, then you can further define what type of chart, such as line, bar, pie, scatter plot, etc by clicking the Chart Type selector (#5 in image).

-- If a chart, choose the Data Level - Using the Data Level slider (#12 in image) select if the chart will be based on the lowest level of detail (furthest right field in Rows section) or any sub-total or grand total level above that.
+4) If a chart, choose the Data Level - Using the Data Level slider (#12 in image), select if the chart will be based on the lowest level of detail (furthest right field in Rows section) or any sub-total or grand total level above that.
 Slide it all the way to the right for the lowest level of detail and all the way to left for highest summary level.
-As you drag the selector it will show the name of the selected level so its easy to see what it will sum by.
+As you drag the selector, it will show the name of the selected level so it's easy to see what it will sum by.

-- Setup filters to restrict the data - Filters are restrictions on the data so you can specifiy a certain date range, specific list of locations, etc for this report.
+5) Setup filters to restrict the data - Filters are restrictions on the data, so you can specify a certain date range, specific list of locations, etc for this report.
 Multiple filters can be added to a report.
-They can be added to the filter section (#15 in image) by right clicking a field or measure and selecting "Create Filter" or by dragging and dropping a field or measure in the Filter section.
-When multiple filters have been created the first filter is named A the next B and so on.
-By default all filters are assumed to be necessary so filter A and filter B must both be true in order for that data to show up on the report.
-However, you can set a Custom Filter Expression (#16 in image) to say A or B which will return data to the report if either filter is true.
-Once the filter is set, press the Apply button (#17 in image) to apply the filter and refresh the data.
+They can be added to the filter section (#15 in image) by right-clicking a field or measure and selecting 'Create Filter' or by dragging and dropping a field or measure in the Filter section.
+When multiple filters have been created, the first filter is named A, the next B, and so on.
+By default, all filters are assumed to be necessary so filter A and filter B must both be true in order for that data to show up on the report.
+However, you can set a Custom Filter Expression (#16 in image) to say A or B, which will return data to the report if either filter is true.
+Once the filter is set, press the 'Apply' button (#17 in image) to apply the filter and refresh the data.
 Different data types function differently as filters and a few elements of these filters are listed below:

-- Save the report - Click the Save button (#6 in image) and a dropdown will appear with the following values:
+7) Save the report - Click the 'Save' button (#6 in image) and a drop-down will appear with the following values: